alexott/testcb/troubleshooting/diag-collection/README.md

 # Collection of diagnostic data

 There are several ways to collect necessary diagnostic data (in order of preference):
-* Use diagnostic scripts from https://github.com/DataStax-Toolkit/diagnostic-collection - they work with both DSE, DDAC & Cassandra.
+* Use diagnostic scripts from [diagnostic-collection project](https://github.com/DataStax-Toolkit/diagnostic-collection) - they work with both DSE, DDAC & Cassandra.
 Scripts collects both Cassandra/DSE-related information, together with system information.
-Just grab `diagnostic-scripts-<VERSION>.tar.gz` file from https://github.com/DataStax-Toolkit/diagnostic-collection/releases and use them as described in `README.md`
+Just grab `diagnostic-scripts-<VERSION>.tar.gz` file from [releases page](https://github.com/DataStax-Toolkit/diagnostic-collection/releases) and use them as described in `README.md`
 * (DSE-only) Use OpsCenter to generate diagnostic tarball.
 Although for customer it’s much easier to use UI, the generation of tarball often fails on big clusters, and it doesn’t include much system information
 * Collect system information "manually" (although it would be easier to use `collect_node_diag.sh` from diagnostic-collection on every node & send us generated files, as this method is potentially error-prone and doesn’t allow to use existing diagnostic tools easily:
   * On one node of the cluster execute:
     ```sh
     cqlsh -e "describe full schema" > schema.full
     ```
-  * on every node of cluster and place the outputs/files in a directory with the node's IP address as the directory name:
+  * do the following on every node of cluster and place the outputs/files in a directory with the node's IP address as the directory name:
-    * Execute following commands:
+    * Execute commands:
       ```sh
       nodetool status > status
       nodetool info > info